kcarnold/cs344/content/units/03models/feedback.md

 - I set up Discussion 3 grades incorrectly; extra Effort points for everybody!
 - The Moodle gradebook is better now, but still doesn't have all the details set up.
 If you're keeping up with things, don't worry about bad-looking course grades yet.

+## Homework 1

+- If you got feedback that doesn't make sense, it's probably because of the Moodle group issue.
+I think we've resolved that now.
+- Be clear what the notebook output rule is: the value of the last expression in the cell.
+(Assignments aren't expressions.)
+It also shows the result of any `print()`, `display()`, or plotting.
+- `show_batch` shows the *labels*, not the model's *predictions*. (for that you can `show_predictions`.)
+- `dot_ops` should do elementwise operations; don't skip all the way to `w @ x` yet.
+- Instead of `print()`ing outputs, leverage the notebook cell output rule: just put the variable name on the last line of the cell. e.g.:
+    ```python
+    resid = y_true - y_pred
+    resid
+    ```

 ## Homework 2

+- The numerical value of the seed is unimportant and should not be reported in narrative.
+It just "throws the dice" again.
+- *Sideways images*: fastai doesn't honor EXIF orientation flags.
+I submitted a [bug report](https://github.com/fastai/fastai/issues/3565).

+Questions to reflect on:

 - Burst photos: what effect would that have?
 - Accuracy numbers: why might we see the exact same accuracy number from several trials?